Rocket engine: Nozzle

-The hot gas produced in the combustion chamber is permitted to escape through an opening (the "throat"), and then through a diverging expansion section.
+The hot gas produced in the combustion chamber is permitted to escape through a narrow space, called as the throat, to increase the velocity until it reaches Mach 1, and then through a diverging expansion section.
 When sufficient pressure is provided to the nozzle (about 2.5–3 times ambient pressure), the nozzle chokes and a supersonic jet is formed, dramatically accelerating the gas, converting most of the thermal energy into kinetic energy.
 Exhaust speeds vary, depending on the expansion ratio the nozzle is designed for, but exhaust speeds as high as ten times the speed of sound in air at sea level are not uncommon.
 About half of the rocket engine's thrust comes from the unbalanced pressures inside the combustion chamber, and the rest comes from the pressures acting against the inside of the nozzle (see diagram).
 As the gas expands (adiabatically) the pressure against the nozzle's walls forces the rocket engine in one direction while accelerating the gas in the other.

 The most commonly used nozzle is the de Laval nozzle, a fixed geometry nozzle with a high expansion-ratio.
 The large bell- or cone-shaped nozzle extension beyond the throat gives the rocket engine its characteristic shape.